sumon2002-code/Controlling-the-robot-arm-to-recognize-products/README.md

-<h1> Controlling a robot arm to recognize products using CNN algorithm in deeplearning
+# Controlling a robot arm to recognize products using CNN algorithm in deeplearning

-<h2>DEMO
+# DEMO

 https://github.com/user-attachments/assets/042064c6-9c09-470a-8a9c-7cf78f377134